11 Common Digital Accessibility Myths (And Why They’re Wrong)

 The Truth

-Addressing accessibility issues early on saves money in the long run.
+Why it’s wrong: Addressing accessibility issues early on saves money in the long run.
 Retrofitting an inaccessible website can be costly and time-consuming, especially if accessibility problems are widespread.
 By making your site accessible from the outset, you ensure that your website serves a wider audience without needing costly fixes later.

 Myth 5: “We’re not legally required to make our website accessible”

-Legal obligations are becoming more common, and accessibility is increasingly seen as a human right.
+Why it’s wrong: Legal obligations are becoming more common, and accessibility is increasingly seen as a human right.
 Ignoring accessibility could lead to costly legal battles and lawsuits, as well as damage to your reputation and loss of trust from customers.
 Staying ahead of accessibility regulations can protect your business and prevent costly fines.

 Myth 6: “Only government and large organisations need accessible websites”

-Digital accessibility is important for organisations of all sizes, including small businesses and start-ups.
+The Truth: Digital accessibility is important for organisations of all sizes, including small businesses and start-ups.
 In fact, making your website accessible can differentiate you from competitors and increase your market reach.
 Small businesses that cater to people with disabilities may gain a loyal customer base that values inclusivity.
 Accessibility isn’t just for big companies or government bodies; it benefits all businesses.
-A website that is accessible to everyone will help you stand out in the marketplace, build trust with customers, and create a better user experience for everyone—regardless of company size.
+A website that is accessible to everyone will help you stand out in the marketplace, build trust with customers, and create a better user experience for everyone, regardless of company size.

-Accessibility benefits businesses of all sizes.
+Why it’s wrong: Accessibility benefits businesses of all sizes.
 Many small businesses serve communities with disabilities, and by making their websites accessible, they show they care about all customers.
 In fact, small businesses may gain a competitive edge by being the first in their sector to offer a fully accessible website.

 Myth 7: “Accessibility is only about visual impairments”

-Focusing only on visual impairments means ignoring users with different disabilities, such as those who rely on auditory cues or need assistance with motor tasks.
+Why it’s wrong: Focusing only on visual impairments means ignoring users with different disabilities, such as those who rely on auditory cues or need assistance with motor tasks.
 Accessibility encompasses a variety of needs, and designing for a broad range of disabilities improves the user experience for all.

-Temporary disabilities (e.g., a broken arm or a short-term illness), situational impairments (e.g., using a mobile device in bright sunlight), and older users who experience changes in their physical or cognitive abilities can all benefit from accessible design.
+The Truth: Temporary disabilities (e.g., a broken arm or a short-term illness), situational impairments (e.g., using a mobile device in bright sunlight), and older users who experience changes in their physical or cognitive abilities can all benefit from accessible design.
 Designing for accessibility makes your site usable for a much broader audience than you might initially think.
 Accessibility benefits far more than just people with permanent disabilities.
 Anyone can face situational or temporary impairments, and accessible design ensures that all users, regardless of their circumstances, can use your site effectively.

-People with temporary impairments or those in specific situations, like using a phone in bright sunlight or holding their device with one hand, can face significant challenges on websites that aren’t designed with accessibility in mind.
+Why it’s wrong: People with temporary impairments or those in specific situations, like using a phone in bright sunlight or holding their device with one hand, can face significant challenges on websites that aren’t designed with accessibility in mind.
 Accessibility is about creating an experience that works for everyone, no matter their current situation.

 Myth 9: “This is a B2B website, there’s no demand for accessibility”

-Accessibility is important for all websites, whether they are business-to-business (B2B) or business-to-consumer (B2C).
+The Truth: Website accessibility is important for all websites, whether they are business-to-business (B2B) or business-to-consumer (B2C).
 Many businesses in the B2B sector are subject to the same accessibility laws and standards as consumer-facing websites.
 Additionally, many of your clients, partners, and employees may have disabilities, so ensuring that your website is accessible to them is just as crucial as attracting customers.
-A business client may employ disabled people in critical roles, such as procurement, who need to interact with your website to do their job effectively.
-If your website isn’t accessible, you could be excluding employees who are vital to your client’s operations, potentially damaging your relationship with that business.

-Accessibility applies to all users, including employees, contractors, and partners in the B2B space.
+Why it’s wrong: Accessibility applies to all users, including employees, contractors, and partners in the B2B space.
 Many businesses are legally obligated to make their websites accessible, and you could be cutting yourself off from potential clients, partners, or even employees by ignoring accessibility.

-Whilst compliance with accessibility guidelines (like WCAG) is important, the ultimate goal of accessibility is to provide a better user experience for everyone.
+The Truth: Whilst compliance with accessibility guidelines (like WCAG) is important, the ultimate goal of accessibility is to provide a better user experience for everyone.
 Accessibility is about ensuring that people with disabilities can interact with your website as effectively as others.
 By focusing on creating an inclusive experience, you also improve usability for all users, which benefits your business in the long run.
 Compliance is only the starting point.
 Focusing on accessibility isn’t just about meeting legal or regulatory standards—it’s about creating a better, more inclusive experience for all users.
 A great user experience leads to increased engagement, higher retention, and ultimately, a more successful website.

-Accessibility is about more than ticking boxes.
+Why it’s wrong: Accessibility is about more than ticking boxes.
 It’s about improving usability for everyone, not just meeting the minimum legal requirements.
 Accessible design makes websites easier to navigate, more enjoyable to use, and more functional for people with a variety of needs and abilities.

 Myth 11: “Accessibility is just a ‘woke’ obligation for inclusion purposes”

-Accessibility is not about adhering to a “woke” agenda—it’s about ensuring that everyone can access the information, services, and products you offer.
+The Truth: Accessibility is not about adhering to a “woke” agenda—it’s about ensuring that everyone can access the information, services, and products you offer.
 Designing accessible websites is a business decision that broadens your reach, boosts customer satisfaction, and ensures compliance with legal standards.
 In fact, making your website accessible can increase your customer base, drive more conversions, and improve your SEO.
 It’s a way of making your business more efficient, inclusive, and ready for the future, not a political or social statement.
 Accessibility is a vital part of digital innovation and user-centred design, not a “trend” to satisfy any particular social movement.

-Accessibility is not a passing trend or social obligation—it’s a fundamental part of creating an inclusive and functional online environment for everyone.
+Why it’s wrong: Accessibility is not a passing trend or social obligation—it’s a fundamental part of creating an inclusive and functional online environment for everyone.
 It’s about ethical business practices, customer satisfaction, and legal compliance, not political correctness.

-Final thoughts
+Final Thoughts

 Similar posts